01/01/81 Baggy Trousers (Top of the Pops)

 29/09/81 Shut Up (TopPop)

 Madness prepare for their forthcoming Scottish dates by wearing glengarry/balmoral hats, kilts….and err, Doc Martens .
 There are models around them adopting ancient Roman poses and there is also a broken TV set (rather than a broken window?) on the stage with an arm sticking out of it doing magic tricks.
 It all makes little sense which is like a licence for Madness to do what they want on stage.
 And they do.
-There are two slightly different takes of this performance and they also performed ‘Mrs Hutchinson’ although it was never broadcast.
+There are two slightly different takes of this performance and they also performed ‘Mrs Hutchinson’ on this show although that was never broadcast.

 08/10/81 Shut Up (Top of the Pops)